Judy Blume Forever: Production

 While on a road trip with her husband and kids, Davina Pardo listened to an audiobook version of Judy Blume's young adult novel Tales of a Fourth Grade Nothing, and became curious about Blume's life.
 When directors Pardo and Leah Wolchok approached Blume in June 2018 about being the subject of a documentary, she was initially hesitant.
-In February 2020, she agreed, but filming was delayed due to the Covid-19 pandemic.
+In February 2020, she agreed, but filming was delayed due to the COVID-19 pandemic.

 Release

 The film premiered at the Sundance Film Festival on January 21, 2023.
-It will be released on Prime Video on April 21, 2023.
+It was released on Prime Video on April 21, 2023.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 91% based on 22 reviews.
 Kate Erbland of Indiewire gave the film a B+, writing that it provides "an edifying and rich overview of everything Judy."
 Guy Lodge of Variety called it "a lively, affectionate documentary tribute" in which "nostalgia for that sense of formative discovery is balanced by a present-tense exploration of Blume’s enduring popularity, resonance and controversy."
 Tim Grierson of Screen Daily called Blume "fun company" who "comes across as a warm, generous spirit."

+Judy Blume Forever won a 2023 Peabody Award.